University of New Mexico

 Yuri Batygin and Sergey Kurennoy, Los Alamos National Lab

 The purpose of this course is to provide a comprehensive introduction to proton and ion RF linear accelerators.
 This course is suitable for graduate students, scientists, and engineers who want to get a better understanding of high-current beam dynamics and modern accelerator technology.

 Senior undergraduate-level Electromagnetism and Classical Mechanics are required.
-Familiarity with basic accelerator physics at the level of the USPAS “Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab" course, introductory plasma physics, and special relativity are recommended.
+Familiarity with basic accelerator physics at the level of “Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab", introductory plasma physics, and special relativity is recommended.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.